Why I love cats, why you need one and why you’re missing out if you hate them.

 Let’s chat about how adopting and taking care of cats has changed me, my experience with being a cat owner and lover and how it can make you just as happy as loving dogs.

-Bart: the beginning of my cat loving journey
+Part 1: Bart – the start of my cat loving journey

-I was the one that was taking care of her.
+I was the one that was taking care of her because my brother is a lazy boy.
 Even though I got allergies just from keeping her in my room and on my bed all night long, it didn’t stop me from loving her right away.

-We didn’t last long because my brothers girlfriend decided to take medicine so she could start caring for her.
+We didn’t last long because my brothers girlfriend decided to take medicine so she could live with Bart.

 Bart in 2016 as a mom and on the right is from when she was a baby (2014 maybe).

 There’s no doubt in my mind that someone picked Minino up off the street.
-Those past few days with her, she had on the biggest collar a cat could have.
-Who would bring her back to her owner anyway?
+Those past few days with her, she had on the biggest collar ever because it was Christmas time.
+Who would bring her back to her owner anyway with a collar that big lol!

-A pet is a big responsibility.
-I never had a job so, I was worried about getting another cat myself, I didn’t even try going to a shelter.
+Since I never had a job, I was worried about getting a pet without money.
+I didn’t even try going to a shelter.

 One night, my mom and I went to visit my brother around the end of November.
-When I walked in, I noticed there was a cute kitten sitting, yes sitting, on his couch like a human.
+When I walked in, I noticed there was a cute kitten sitting — yes, sitting — like a human.
 She was really sluggish and lazy looking just like me.

 I thought she was a gift to my brothers girlfriend, but he said she was actually mine.
 You can already tell that I was so happy, and nothing prepared me for the following years being with her.
 I named her Buttercup, like the PowerPuff girl, and nicknamed her Gati.

 Anyway, I made Instagram accounts for her and all my other cats.
-Having a cat really helped me with loneliness or any sadness I was dealing with at the time during high school and my first months of college.
+Having a cat really helped me with loneliness or any sadness I was dealing with during high school and my first months of college.

 Gati was adopted from a shelter and growing up with her, I was shocked to know cats like her exist and are living in bad conditions, waiting days to months for someone to adopt them.
 At the time, the shelter she was from was a kill shelter and I’m just super thankful she was able to come into my life.

 When Gati passed away, I could not stop crying and I think I went through depression for a little while.
-I didn’t want to do basic things like go out, be happy, cook, or clean my apartment.
 This went on for the first few weeks.
 I went to see the cats at my local shelter the next month, just to look…or so I told myself.

 I eventually adopted Chibi.
 At first, I was really trying to go to California to adopt a cat named Zipper who looked as sweet as Gati.
 I wasn’t trying to find a cat that looks just like her but seeing her name and her cute picture, I really had a feeling of wanting to go save her.